jaemk/migrant/README.md

 `migrant shell` - Open a repl

-`migrant which-config` - Display the full path of the `.migrant.toml` file being used
+`migrant which-config` - Display the full path of the `Migrant.toml` file being used

 `migrant connect-string` - Display either the connection-string generated from config-params or the database-path for sqlite